guledali/Learning-prisma/README.md

+# Learning prisma

-# Learning prisma and apollo cd into server if you have docker installed and running
+Learning prisma and apollo

+## Getting Started

+Install both prisma and the graphql-cli

+### Prerequisites

+Install docker

+### Installing
-## Run the command  `docker-compose up -d` This will copy the image

-### next run `yarn dev` after that `prisma deploy` make sure that you're server is running
+When you have docker installed and make sure it's running, cd into server run the command `docker-compose up -d` this will copy mysql image locally.
+Next run `yarn dev` to boot up you're server and then `prisma deploy`.

-#### Now you have prisma working locally back to to your react app and yarn start